 Nobel Laureates Guide to Smarter Global Targets to 2030

-Over the past 18 months, the Copenhagen Consensus Center has published 100+ peer-reviewed analyses from 82 of the world’s top economists and 44 sector experts along with many UN agencies and NGOs.
-These have established how effective 100+ targets would be in terms of value-for-money.
-These analyses take into account not just the economic, but also health, social and environmental benefits to the world.
+Over the past 18 months, we have published 100+ peer-reviewed analyses from 82 of the world’s top economists and 44 sector experts along with many UN agencies and NGOs.
+These have established how effective 100+ targets would be in terms of social value-for-money.

-An Expert Panel including two Nobel Laureates has reviewed this research and identified 19 targets that represent the best value-for-money in development over the period 2016 to 2030, offering social good worth more than $15 back on every dollar invested.
+An Expert Panel including two Nobel Laureates has reviewed this research and identified 19 targets that represent the best value-for-money in development over the period 2016 to 2030, offering more than $15 back on every dollar invested.
+In a hurry?
+Download the graphic overview here.

 Reaching these global targets by 2030 will do more than $15 of good for every dollar spent.